Lockdown for a Freelancer

 It seemed like everything changed overnight.
-First, my future shifts were all cancelled, gone.
+First, my future shifts were all cancelled, and gone.
 My teaching #classes had to stop, and it meant that no one needed my help because everywhere was closing.
 I could no longer see a misty but bright future.
 Unsure of sustainable outcomes but hopeful I could live month by month.
-I used to have a great job, a good wage, and so getting used to the hand to mouth lifestyle has taken some time, but I finally accepted that was only temporary, hard, but necessary.
+I used to have a great job, and a good wage, and so getting used to the hand-to-mouth lifestyle has taken some time, but I finally accepted that was only temporary, hard, but necessary.
 And now, I have no income to look forward to, no goals set and no motivation.
-The misty future had turned into a empty dark one.
+The misty future had turned into an empty dark one.

 I decided last week was just a write-off.
 I allowed myself a few days to wallow as the government dealt with the priority people first and I am very glad that they did.
 Freelancers have a tough time as it is, so another small blow to the neck was nothing.
 I knew the government would recognise us at some point, and with the push of the amazing #BECTU representatives, I knew our voices would be heard.

 But, in my time of wallowing, I felt lost again.
 I felt like I had just lost my job, but it’s not like there were any jobs out there for me to get.
 The country was at a halt and I was hovering in it, not knowing which way to go.
 I reached out to my friends and family who had once held me before and again, they cradled me as I cried and moaned and they brainstormed ideas for me.
 Which was great, but also nearly impossible to hear them when you have no motivation and you just want a big hug, but then you can’t leave your house to see any of them.